 Most of the best beaches in Turkey are a combination of sand and rocks: Rocks where the land meets the sea; sand where lounge chairs and cabanas are.
 The rocks can be painful to walk on, but undergird the clarity of the water, so I prefer rocky beaches.

 The Bottom Line

 This list doesn’t include all of the best beaches in Turkey, but it’s an excellent start on your search for them.
 Personally, I see beaches as an opportunity to bask in nature, to relax and/or to exercise, so I’ve curated ones that suit these goals.
 Certain beaches in Turkey, however, are more about the experience of luxuriation; the hotel or resort you choose is as essential (or even more so) to your enjoyment as the beach itself.
-Want to select the perfect beach to complete your Turkey itinerary?
+Want to select the perfect beach to complete your Turkey beaches itinerary?
 Hire me as your Travel Coach—and let me sweat the details!